Pazzo97/hello-rails-back-end/README.md

 # Rails Backend

-This is a simple hello world api using rails.
+This is a simple hello world api using rails which displays greetings in different languages as you reload the page.

 ## Built With

 - Ruby
 - Rails 7.0
+- Postgres 1.1

 ## Frontend section